-For me translation is some thing like meditation, while translation one has to transform not only words in to different language but also feelings, emotions, culture and so many other things in case of poetry.
-More over poet’s identity must keep intact.
+For me, translation is something like meditation, while translation one has to transform not only words into different languages but also feelings, emotions, culture and so many other things in case of poetry.
+Moreover, poet’s identity must keep intact.
 For eg when I translate a woman poet of a particular time, my translated poems should speak the language of that particular time and space and poet.
-While translating a male poet I can not change the gender or poetry.
-One more important thing is when I am translating a Malayalam poet or writer; I must bring my readers to kerala.
-I should introduce them some words related to culture and society, more over I should give them idea of MAlAYALAM poetry. it means while translation, one has to very careful.
+While translating a male poet I can not change gender or poetry.
+One more important thing is when I am translating a Malayalam poet or writer; I must bring my readers to Kerala.
+I should introduce them some words related to culture and society, moreover, I should give them an idea of Malayalam poetry. it means while translation, one has to very careful.

 When I do not have time to meditate on poem, I take help of poet, but in that case also, if poem does not come to me..
 I can not work on that..
 I leave them …If poem has power, she will not let me sleep and force me to translate..

 I feel guilty for not reading or writing.
 That makes me write better.
-I could never sit behind writing table and think, I always think while doing some thing like cooking driving etc. I could never follow the time table for writing, as when I want to write I ignore every thing, some time a wonderful idea comes to me while driving or while doing some thing.
+I could never sit behind writing table and think, I always think while doing something like cooking driving etc. I could never follow the time table for writing, as when I want to write I ignore everything, sometimes a wonderful idea comes to me while driving or while doing something.
 So I feel a woman has to train her mind for writing.
-I am popular for my serous prose writing and serous articles too.
+I am popular with my serious prose writing and serous articles too.
 They need lot of time and energy, I could never write them in one sitting.
-But breaks give me time to think, that is why I can write more strong and serous prose.
-Some time I could not write a single word when I had plenty of free time.
-I feel that god has given more energy to woman than man, that is why she can do so many things at a time.
+But breaks give me time to think, that is why I can write more strong and serious prose.
+Sometime I could not write a single word when I had plenty of free time.
+I feel that God has given more energy to a woman than man that is why she can do so many things at a time.

-In Malayalam literature , a great poetess called Balamaniyamma ( mother of kamala das) had opportunity to get time for write like men, without any family Burdon as her husband support her very much.
-Her writings are good , but some time I feel she missed so much in life.
-Another poet Ayyappa panikker looks after his family like lady of the family (because of some problem of family) but he does not regret for this.
-He says “kitchen is the place where you get all rasas (salty, sugar, hot etc) (Indian poetry talks about nava rasa (nine rasa / emotions) so working in kitchen help me to write better.
+In Malayalam literature , a great poetess called Balamaniyamma ( mother of Kamala das) had opportunity to get time to write like men, without any family Burdon as her husband support her very much.
+Her writings are good, but some time I feel she missed so much in life.
+Another poet Ayyappa Panikkar looks after his family like lady of the family (because of some problem of the family) but he does not regret for this.
+He says “kitchen is the place where you get all rasas (salty, sugar, hot etc) (Indian poetry talks about Nava rasa (nine rasas/ emotions) so working in the kitchen helps me to write better.
 Because of cooking I learn to use rasa in better ways.”
-I feel that he is correct, when a woman cooks , she never major the salt, chili etc. all the majors are within her, so she need not be over careful while cooking, same way she can have ability to experience the life deeply, that is why she does not need time table for writing like man.
+I feel that he is correct when a woman cooks, she never major the salt, chili etc. all the majors are within her, so she need not be over careful while cooking, same way she can have the ability to experience the life deeply, that is why she does not need time table for writing like man.

 So I am not unhappy for getting less time.
 Because I feel lucky to get a lot of experiences in my life.

 Frankly speaking, most of us like fame.
 But there is no doubts that defame follows fame.
-My own experience is that you are safe until you are not famous, but as soon as you achieve some thing whole world turns against you. when some body is a ordinary parson, he/she will be treated well by society, as there is no threatening from ordinary person.
+My own experience is that you are safe until you are not famous, but as soon as you achieve something whole world turns against you. when somebody is a ordinary person, he/she will be treated well by society, as there is no threatening from ordinary person.
 Fame is mostly bitter and it follows mental distress.
-Mostly fame make you lonely and loneliness is terrible.
+Mostly fame makes you lonely and loneliness is terrible.
 About all we need a bit fame, otherwise who will read us?
-A artist also need luxuries some time.. isn’t it?
+A artist also needs luxuries some time.. isn’t it?

 9-Do you believe that :